Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

-Finally, we mention the work of Ringstr\"om \cite{ringstrombianchi} on Bianchi IX cosmologies containing a rigorous study of a large class of spatially homogeneous spacetimes.
+Finally, we mention the work of Ringstr\"om \cite{ringstrombianchi} and B\'eguin--Dutilleul \cite{BeguinDutilleul} on Bianchi IX cosmologies, containing a rigorous study of a large class of spatially homogeneous spacetimes.
 Among other things, \cite{ringstrombianchi} provides examples of spacetimes with infinitely many Kasner bounces in vacuum and, in contrast, proves the convergence to a stable Kasner-like regime in the presence of stiff matter.